mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

-### Test Case 002 - _Trigger Router Template creation_.
+### Test Case 002 - _Trigger Firewall Template creation_.

 **Preconditions:** _Testing environment is setup.
 Thumper is up and running.
-The Router is connected and operational_
+The Firewall is connected and operational_

 #### Test Steps:
 1. Provide valid template data.
-2. Send a POST request to Thumper API to create a Router template.
+2. Send a POST request to Thumper API to create a Firewall template.
 3. Verify the API response.

 #### Expected result: